 Rachel A. Williams,

-We are most proud of our students as they continue to soar each academic year.
+We are proud of our students as they continue to soar each academic year.
 Crabapple Crossing has a history of academic excellence and we will place a continued focus on student growth.
-It is very important to me as well as our staff, to meet kids where they are and move them in one academic year to reach higher goals and standards, regardless of the level they enter.
+It is very important to me as well as our staff, to take kids where they are and move them in one academic year to reaching higher goals and standards, regardless of the level they enter.

-In 2016, we were honored to be recognized as one of four schools in Fulton County to be named a Teacher's College Lab School.
+In 2016, we were honored to be recognized as one of four school in Fulton County to be named a Teacher's College Lab School.
 We have partnered with Teacher' College at Columbia University out of New York to provide professional development in the areas of Reading and Writing.
-Our students have made remarkable strides in these areas in just one year.
-In addition to an increase in rigor, our students have more choice in their reading and writing than ever before based on interest.
+Our students have made remarkable strides in these areas.
+You may notice an increase in rigor however, our students have more choice in their reading and writing than ever before based on interest.
 We do this by using the workshop model approach developed by Lucy Calkins.
 Our Literacy Coach, Sarah Jones, will be holding Literacy Lunch & Learns throughout the school year.
 Please watch for those dates in my weekly newsletter.

-In Math, we will head into year three of Tabor Rotations, taught primarily through station rotations.
+In Math, we will head into year four of Tabor Rotations.
+Math is taught primarily through station rotations.
 These include, games, hands on activities, and direct instruction from the teacher.

 Finally, I have to brag about how fortunate we are here at Crabapple Crossing to have such strong parental involvement.
 There are many ways you can become involved at our school.
 These include but are not limited to, room mom, science lab, copy center, mystery reader, and more!
 We have an outstanding program for our fathers called, Watch Dog Dads.
 After Labor Day, our dads are in our building weekly volunteering in classrooms directly with students.
 As you can see, there are many ways to become an active participant in your child's education.
 I encourage you to join PTO to learn more.

-My work brings me such joy daily and your kids fill my heart with laughter.
-I truly adore each of them like my own.
 A little about me personally, I am single and reside in Sandy Springs.
 If you haven't heard, you will soon learn, I absolutely love football.
 I am a huge Clemson Tiger fan.
 I attend many games during the season with my dad.
-Also very special to me, is my niece Catherine, who will be heading into kindergarten this year!
-She is so very special to me as you can imagine.
-Most of my family lives in Spartanburg, SC where I was born and raised, therefore you all truly become my immediate family often times.
-I must say what a wonderful family we have here at Crabapple Crossing.
-We are happy to have you and never hesitate to reach out if you need anything.
+The highlight of this year, will be traveling to College Station, Texas to see Clemson play at Texas A&M. Also very special to me, is my niece Catherine, who will be going into first grade this year!
+Most of my family lives in Spartanburg, SC where I was born and raised.
+I must brag on the wonderful family atmosphere we have here at Crabapple Crossing.
+We are happy to have you!
+Please never hesitate to reach out if you need anything.
 I can be reached via email at firstname.lastname@example.org.

 Yours in Education,